schooltool-project/schooltool-book/source/features.rst

 * Track the history of student skill achievement across multiple sections and school years.

-* Teachers and administators can generate graphical reports by student, section or teacher.
+* Teachers and administators can generate graphical reports by student, section, or teacher.

 * Skill scores can be integrated into SchoolTool's point based gradebook.

 Schoolwide Assessment Data Collection and Report Card Generation
 ----------------------------------------------------------------

-* Grades, comments and other teacher-generated data can be collected schoolwide and aggregated using the SchoolTool gradebook interface.
+* Grades, comments, and other teacher-generated data can be collected schoolwide and aggregated using the SchoolTool gradebook interface.

-* Standard report cards can be generated as PDF documents for individual students, groups or the whole school.
+* Standard report cards can be generated as PDF documents for individual students, groups, or the whole school.

-* Customized report cards can be designed using a HTML-like markup language.
+* Customized report cards can be designed using an HTML-like markup language.

 Class Attendance and Daily Participation Journal
 ------------------------------------------------

-* For each meeting of a class section, teachers can mark students absent, tardy or assign a numeric participation score.
+* For each meeting of a class section, teachers can mark students absent, tardy, or assign a numeric participation score.

 * The average participation score can be included in Gradebook calculations.